Rancho Santa Margarita Mortgage, Broker, Loan Officer

 About Mortgage Brokers

-A mortgage broker (either a company or an individual) is an independent agent for both the mortgage loan applicant and the lender.
-A mortgage broker facilitates things for you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
-A mortgage broker will look at your financial situation to determine which lender is the right fit for you.
-You give your mortgage application to your broker, who offers it to one or more lenders.
-Your mortgage broker then guides your work with the lender chosen until the loan closes.
+A mortgage broker is a person or group that is an independent agent for both the mortgage loan borrower and the lender.
+Your mortgage broker will stand as coordinator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
+A mortgage broker will look at your numbers to find out which lender is the best fit for your loan needs.
+From application to closing, your mortgage broker works with you: offering your loan application to a number of lenders, and coordinating the process with the lender through to the closing of your loan.
 The broker is given a commission from the borrower at closing.

 About Mortgage Bankers

-Also known as a "loan representative" or "account executive," a loan officer represents the borrower to the lender.
-The borrower is helped through the whole process, from loan selection to closing, by the mortgage banker.
-Either a salary or commission is given to mortgage brokers by their employers.
+A mortgage banker (also known as an "account executive" or "loan representative") represents the borrower to the lender.
+The borrower is walked through the entire process, from loan selection to closing, by the loan officer.
+Lenders pay their mortgage bankers a commission or salary.

-Looking for a mortgage loan?
-We will be glad to assist you!
+Shopping for a mortgage?
+We can assist you!
 Call us at

 Got a Question?